OliverIgnetik/Data-Structures-Algorithms-JS/BFS_DFS/searching_and_traversal.md

 ## Dijkstra Algorithm

-It is a type of _greedy algorithm_. _Greedy algorithms_ perform unecessary computations because they calculate local optimums, which in the long run can be misleading.
+It is a type of _greedy algorithm_. _Greedy algorithms_ perform unnecessary computations because they calculate local optimums, which in the long run can be misleading.

 _Time Complexity_ : O((E+V)log(V))